nizardrou/BioSAILs-WMS/README.md

 For this final exercise, you are starting from scratch (well almost).
 We have provided you with a basic BioSAILs YAML workflow template called "template_wf.yml" and it is up to you to create a workflow that does the following,

 - Take as input the reads that are found in the folder called "exercise3_reads".
-- Align the reads to the E coli genome that you used in Exercise 2 using BWA MEM.
+- Align the reads to the human genome using BWA MEM (full path to the genome is below).
+  `/scratch/Reference_Genomes/Public/Vertebrate_mammalian/Homo_sapiens/GATK_reference_bundle_hg38/Homo_sapiens_assembly38`.
 - Convert the BWA MEM SAM alignments to BAM using SAMtools.
 - Coordinate sort the BAM alignments using SAMtools.
+- Index the coordinate sorted BAM using SAMtools.
 - Extract all the unaligned read pairs from the coordinate sorted BAM (using SAMtools), and output them to another file that is named "SAMPLE_name_unmapped.bam".
-- Index the coordinate sorted BAM using SAMtools.
-- Use BCFtools mpileup to generate a GVCF from the coordinate sorted BAM file [details on usage can be found here [https://samtools.github.io/bcftools/bcftools.html#mpileup]).
+- Use GATK HaplotypeCaller to generate a GVCF from the coordinate sorted BAM file [details on usage can be found here [https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller]).

 **Hints:**
 - Make sure that the appropriate "module purge, module load" commands are used in each rule.